 Sometimes, it can seem like herding cats to get the kids together and to get them sitting still.
 Make learning about money a real-life, interactive experience instead of a lecture by finding opportunities in everyday situations:

-- Did your child just get a birthday check in the mail?
+- Did your child just get a birthday check or money in the mail?

 - Did your child just start earning their allowance?